 Rent equipment in advance and save as much as 15 percent from area vendors.
 Ski and Sport offers ski and snowboard rentals as well as delivers directly to the home.
 Renting from a local company also reduces luggage, baggage costs and stress.

-Visitors are encouraged to pack plenty of warm clothing and layers, waterproof shoes, hats, gloves or mittens, sunscreen, lip balm and sunglasses.
+Visitors are encouraged to pack warm clothing and layers, waterproof shoes, hats, gloves or mittens, sunscreen, lip balm, and sunglasses.
 Other musts for skiing in Steamboat include tall socks with thin seams, short scarfs, ski goggles and helmet with liner.

-Now that the details are planned, find more things to do in Steamboat Springs.
+Now the details are planned, find more things to do in Steamboat Springs.